The Major Forex Currency Pairs

 How News Events Affect Major Pairs

-Scheduled news events are the most predictable source of sharp volatility in major pairs.
+Scheduled news events are the most common source of sharp volatility in major pairs.
 The economic calendar lists every significant release with an expected impact rating, the previous result, and the consensus forecast from analysts.

 The pairs most sensitive to specific data categories: